electron/electron/docs/faq.md

 npm uninstall -g electron
 ```

-However if your are using the built-in module but still getting this error, it
+However if you are using the built-in module but still getting this error, it
 is very likely you are using the module in the wrong process.
 For example
 `electron.app` can only be used in the main process, while `electron.webFrame`
 is only available in renderer processes.